dylan7474/DeployJumpServer/README.md

 # JumpServer Interim Bastion Deployment

-A scripted deployment of **JumpServer Community Edition** on a Debian container host, intended as a **short-term secure bastion / PAM gateway** while an enterprise WALLIX deployment is being designed and funded.
+A scripted deployment of **JumpServer Community Edition** on a Debian container host.

-> **Important:** This repository is intended to accelerate a controlled interim deployment.
-It is **not** a substitute for the target WALLIX architecture, formal security design, hardening review, backup design, monitoring integration, or operational acceptance.
+> **Important:** This repository is intended to accelerate a controlled interim deployment.--

----

 ## Why JumpServer?